jer-nc/books-api-crud-cdk/README.md

 - An API Gateway named `Books` is created with the following endpoints:
   - `/books`: For listing, creating, and deleting books.
   - `/books/{bookId}`: For retrieving individual books.

+## Cognito User Pool & Authorizer

+This project also includes user authentication using Amazon Cognito.

+A user pool client is created to manage user access to the API.
+The API Gateway is configured to use this user pool as an authorizer, requiring users to sign in before they can access the API endpoints.

+## Documentation

+In each resource folder (e.g. `lib/api`), there is a `README.md` file that contains information about the resource.

 ## References: